 The variety of formats of wet foods is comprehensive and includes nibbles, chunks, pâtés, and mousses, while dry kibbles offer different sizes and shapes.

-The organoleptic characteristics and those intrinsic to the format itself will allow the veterinary surgeon to recommend the most suitable for the individual dog or cat.
+The organoleptic characteristics and those intrinsic to the format will allow the veterinary surgeon to recommend the most suitable for each dog or cat.

 The Packaging